OSUrobotics/kinova_door_opening_simulation/README.md

   Now your system is ready to run kinova-ros package.
 You can spawn the Kinova arm in Gazebo and visualize the arm in rviz using ROS.

   **3. Our next goal is to Fix the Grasping issue using graspit-pkg.
 You can find the installation guide for graspit-pkg at https://github.com/JenniferBuehler/graspit-pkgs/wiki/Installation Follow only Step 1 and Step 2.
+No need to clone jaco-arm-pkgs

   In addition, install joint-control-pkgs, general-message-pkgs and gazebo-pkgs